surbhi-nair/hpc-project/README.md

 # Project: Lattice Boltzmann Method for Fluid Dynamics Simulation
-Project as part of the course "High-performance computing: Distributed-memory parallelization on GPUs and accelerators"
+Project as part of the course "High-performance computing: Distributed-memory parallelization on GPUs and accelerators" using PyTorch.

 ## Description
 This project implements a Lattice Boltzmann Method (LBM) for simulating fluid dynamics using high-performance computing techniques.
 The code is designed to run with GPU acceleration and is optimized for performance and scalability.

 ## Milestones: